cleanpaani/cleanpaani.github.io/tutorials/what-is-cryptographic-hashing-blockchain-bitcoin.md

 This is not an exhaustive list, but a few fundamental properties that should be satisfied.
 Let’s take a look!

 - **Deterministic:** this means that if I use the hashing function on the same input  million of times, then the output will always be the same.
 The output should never vary and this is called deterministic.
-- **Not invertible:** This is sometimes also called the “one-way requirement”.
+- **Not invertible:** This is sometimes also called the **“one-way requirement”**.
 Simply put, if I cannot guess the input by looking at the output, then it is a non-invertible hash.
 In the worst case, it should require an impossible amount of computation to reverse-engineer or invert the hash.
 That is why it is also called the “one-way property”.
 - **Fixed size / defined range:** It is desirable that the hash function creates a hash of a known, fixed, pre-determined length.
 For example, the popular SHA-256 hash produces a 256-bit long hash.
 Random numbered outputs require extra work for verification and might not make sense for cryptocurrencies.
 - **Quick to compute:** this is an interesting property.
 To have a lot of people use your new hash function, it should be easy for them to compute.
 It should not need a powerful computer to compute, but, it should be incredibly difficult to reverse-engineer!
 Being easy to compute is why cryptographic hashes find uses in common uses cases like digitally signing documents (and doesn’t need any fancy hardware).
 - **Small changes to the input make large changes to the hash:** What this means is that if I change one character in the input (maybe change an “x” to a “y”), then the output/hash should change drastically!
 Here is an example from SHA-256.
 You can see that by adding a single alphabet “x” to the input string “cryptochainery”, the hash completely changes.
 This is a very important property as it makes the hash incredibly hard to hack.
+- **Collision-free:** if the inputs are different, then the outputs should be different.
+This makes it hard to crack.
+Theoritically, it is impossible to avoid collisions, but it should be very difficult to find collisions using regular computing hardware.
 ``` plaintext
 input = cryptochainery     output = 0B8A51051650071F36D64ABC1DACB41FE52601B6E8B2C89BFBDCA129FA1650EF
 input = cryptochaineryx    output = C8B79109CB23C3E218D8C37D0D787BD95362FA58DEBFE3145D4B469C3E00278F